 - Increased knowledge of and/or access to human trafficking-specific resources

 - Strategic support from CJCC regarding training opportunities, connection to key partners in the field, etc.

 - Access to the Task Force’s performance and outcome information (i.e. the Task Force’s Annual Report)

-The Georgia Statewide Human Trafficking Task Force will be holding an open enrollment period to apply for 2019 membership from Monday, October 1, 2018 to Monday, November 30, 2018 where applications will be instructed to proceed with the directions below.
+The Georgia Statewide Human Trafficking Task Force will hold an open enrollment period to apply for 2019 membership from Monday, October 1, 2019, to Monday, November 30, 2019 for new and existing members.
+Please follow the directions below.

-If you have any questions, you can contact Erica Mortonson.
+If you have any questions, you may contact Erica Mortonson.